reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

     </dependencies>

 ```
-Here we have added the dependency on Apache HttpClient in our `pom.xml`.
+Here we can see the the dependency on `httpclient` added in Our Maven `pom.xml`.

 Next we will configure the HTTP client with settings like connect timeout, socket read timeout, pooled connection limit, idle connection timeout, etc as shown below: